usnistgov/oscal-xproc3/README.md

 Assume the worst, hope for the best, and test.

 Cloning the site is very much encouraged, as is participation in testing and development activities.

+### `TODO` convention

+Documentation on this site starting with this file uses a conventional marker in plain text, `TODO`, to take passing note of tasks remaining undone or incomplete.

+Project contributors can see them as either indicators that someone is paying attention (maybe to the wrong thing), or prompts for contributions.

+Assuming 'TODO' items are addressed and these markers disappear, the git history for edited files will reflect this.

 ## Where to start